Average period of credit received is calculated in weeks (or months) in order to determine how long a company takes to pay off its trade creditors.

 - The company’s suppliers will build in a factor for delayed payments in their prices

 - The company may find it difficult to procure materials during periods of low supply, particularly if suppliers favor companies with better payment histories

 Having a reputation for being a late payer causes countless difficulties.
 Hence, it is in the best interest of the company to ensure that its average credit received period is consistent with the industry average.

 Average period of credit received is calculated as follows (for an answer in months):

 Required: Calculate the average period of credit received.

 = 1.64 month

-On average the company takes 1.64 months to pay off its creditors.
+As this solution shows, the company takes 1.64 months on average to pay off its creditors.